 Peat free growing

-If you buy a growing medium, it’s worth choosing with care.
+If you buy a growing medium, such as potting and seed compost, it’s worth choosing with care.
 You need a free-draining compost that also holds nutrients.

 Up until a few years ago, peat was considered the best option.
 Now we know better.